 An esophageal spasm is an involuntary and often painful contraction in the esophagus, or food pipe.
-Painful esophageal spasms may disrupt a person’s life, but certain treatments and remedies can help relieve the symptoms.
+A range of medical treatments and lifestyle remedies can help relieve the symptoms.

 The esophagus is the tube that connects the mouth and stomach.
 Usually, it uses a series of controlled, coordinated contractions to transport food from the mouth to the stomach.

 Certain foods or underlying conditions can sometimes trigger abnormal muscle spasms in the esophagus.
 These contractions may last only a few minutes or up to several hours.

 In this article, we look at the causes of esophageal spasms and explain how to relieve the symptoms using medication, natural remedies, and dietary changes.

 - Nutcracker spasms: These spasms are intensely painful but do not cause regurgitation, which is when acid or other substances come back up from the stomach into the esophagus.

 - Diffuse esophageal spasms: These spasms are less painful but can cause regurgitation.

 A person with esophageal spasms may experience the following symptoms:

 - an intense pain or tight feeling in the chest, which they may mistake for heart pain

 - the feeling of something being stuck in the throat or chest

 - difficulty swallowing

 - food or liquid coming back up into the throat

 Doctors can diagnose esophageal spasms using a special test in which a person swallows barium to make the esophagus visible in an X-ray.
 They might also recommend manometry, which uses a thin, specialized tube to measure esophageal contractions.

 A doctor may recommend several different approaches for treating esophageal spasms, including: